nka218/email_id_validation/README.md

-# email_id_validationEmail id validation
+# nEmail id validation

-Objective: Classify email_id as valid or invalid email_id.
+# Objective: Classify email_id as valid or invalid email_id.

 This repository is an implementation of YOLO v3 to detect the bounding box and validate a email_id.
 There are two models trained on top of each other.
 One is to detect the bonding box of the compose box and other is to detect the bounding boxes of the option box that need to be classified and which is responsible for identifying email_id as valid or invalid.

-Steps to classifiy an image in enable or disable:
+# Steps to classifiy an image in enable or disable:

 1. We trained a custom object detection model to detect:
     (1) compose box and saved this box in a folder.